DataDog/hiring-engineers/answers.md

     app.run(host='0.0.0.0', port='5050')
 ```

-Before we can get it running, we'll need to install ddtrace:
+Before we can get it running, we'll need to install `ddtrace`:

 ```
 pip install ddtrace